Distinctions Of Federal Crimes

 - Involving activities in more than one state and movement across state lines

-- Defined by federal statutes, such as immigration or
+- Defined by federal statutes, such as immigration laws

 - With serious dimensions (such as the weight of illegal drugs) or aggravating factors (such as the use of firearms)